| Please note

 the event that you can't get the reed closed enough, you might

+want to consider using a larger diameter sanding tube next time.
 To get the reed working well in the chanter will take some experimentation

 and can sometimes only be achieved by trial and error.
 The following